micanogueira/micanogueira.github.io/content/timeline/Second_degree_TUM.md

 I have found the Bachelor in Management & Technology program to be the perfect fit for my career and my ambition to study at TUM.

 For about 6 years, I have developed and honed my management skills.
 On the other hand, I have never properly studied technology, although I have some skills.
-I can say that programming is a latent aptitude.
-When I was between 13 and 14 years old, I really wanted to study Computer Engineering.
-Throughout my career, I worked alongside the IT team several times, and the most I did was design mock-ups of tools and features.
+I can say that programming was a latent aptitude.
+When I was between 13 and 14 years old, I considred studying Computer Engineering.
+Throughout my career, I worked alongside IT teams several times, and the most I did was design mock-ups of tools and features.
 I have always been close enough to learning to code.
 In fact, I always wanted to know how to code to be independent, build my own tools and features, and meet my needs more quickly and autonomously.

-Combining management and technology in a bachelor’s degree is combining the best of me!
-That is exactly the balance I have been looking for.
+Combining management and technology in a bachelor’s degree was exactly the balance I was looking for.

 <br/>
 <br/>